EsriDE/PTM-OSMGeotrigger/Admin/OsmLib/README.md

 # **OSM ArcGIS Loader**
 *The OSM ArcGIS Loader converts [OpenStreetMap](http://www.openstreetmap.org) (OSM) data to ArcGIS feature services.
-This library is part of the OSM-Geotrigger-App.*
+This library is part of the OSM Geotrigger App.*

 ## **Features**